Workers’ Compensation Lawyer San Diego, CA

 Filing Your Workers Compensation Claim

-Our San Diego lawyers help injured workers
+Our San Diego law firm helps injured workers

 After you report your workplace injury, your employer is required to give you a workers' compensation claim form, called a DWC 1.
 You need to complete this form and give it to your employer to start the process of claiming your benefits.